d4rklynk/divest-google/README.md

 # Don't forget Google List
 This is a complete checklist to start a great life without Google

+## Keys
+:warning: The app doesn't work after you deleted your account

 ## Summary
   - [What is it ?](#what)
   - [Glossary](#glossary)